rajat641/Spatial-Query-Cab-NYC/README.md

 4. Distance join query: Given two sets of points P1 and P2, and a distance D (in kilometers), find all (p1, p2) pairs such that p1 is within a distance D from p2 (i.e., p1 belongs to P1 and p2 belongs to P2).
 You need to use the ‘ST_Within’ function in this query.

-### Requirement
+### Requirements
 1. Scala Version: 2.11.12
-2. JDK Versio: 11 (To know more on this, you can refer https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html)
+2. JDK Version: 11 (To know more on this, you can refer https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html)
+3. Apache Spark and Apache SQL.(A detailed guide of its installation is available)[here]( https://spark.apache.org/docs/latest/ ).